Which Of The Following Identifies An Operating System Or Network Service

 Although some database systems use only i of these options, other systems could mix them.
 For example, application developers can be allowed to create new stored procedures and packages, but not allowed to create tables or indexes.
 A security administrator'due south decision regarding this issue should exist based on the following:

-• The control desired over a database'due south space usage
+- The control desired over a database'due south space usage

-• The control desired over the access paths to schema objects
+- The control desired over the access paths to schema objects

-• The database used to develop applications--if a test database is being used for application development, a more than liberal evolution policy would be in lodge
+- The database used to develop applications--if a test database is being used for application development, a more than liberal evolution policy would be in lodge

 Roles and Privileges for Awarding Developers

 Security administrators can create roles to manage the privileges required by the typical application developer.
-For instance, a typical role named APPLICATION_DEVELOPER might include the CREATE TABLE, CREATE VIEW, and CREATE PROCEDURE arrangement privileges.
-Consider the following when defining roles for awarding developers:
+For instance, a typical role named APPLICATION_DEVELOPER

-• Object privileges are rarely granted to roles used by application developers, because granting object privileges through roles ofttimes restricts their usability in creating other objects (primarily views and stored procedures).
+system privileges, which allow a user to create an object in any user'south schema, are not usually granted to developers.
+This restricts the cosmos of new objects only to the developer'southward user account. - Object privileges are rarely granted to roles used by application developers, because granting object privileges through roles ofttimes restricts their usability in creating other objects (primarily views and stored procedures).
 It is more than practical to allow application developers to create their own objects for development purposes.

 Space Restrictions Imposed on Application Developers